 - Due to our capacity, we only accept single-channel films (ie. no art installation, etc.)

-- All submissions, by established or emerging artists, are welcome and will be guaranteed two screenings during the adjudication process; films by artists who are "breaking into" the industry will be given particular consideration as part of our effort for newer filmmakers to reach a wider audience.
+- All submissions will be guaranteed at least two reviews during the adjudication process; films by emerging or independent artists who are "breaking into" the industry will be given the same consideration as established artists, as part of our effort for emerging filmmakers to reach a wider audience.

 - All genres are welcome, and experimental and original portrayals of the MENA/SWANA region are encouraged (see "VISION" above).

-- If your film is selected for the 2023 MENA Film Festival, you must submit a DCP file and a ProRes 422 Quicktime backup file.
-Files must be delivered on an external hard drive, USB flash drive or sent digitally (WeTransfer, Dropbox or Google Drive), and be received no later than September 1, 2023.
+- All submissions will be notified no later than *September 1st, 2024.* If your film is selected for the 2025 MENA Film Festival, you must submit a DCP file and a ProRes 422 Quicktime backup file.
+Files must be delivered digitally (WeTransfer, Dropbox or Google Drive), and be received no later than *October 7th, 2024.*

 * Minimum of 2 film stills;